timvideos/hdmi2usb.tv/Digilent-Atlys.md

 The problem is that USB2.0 doesn't have enough bandwidth for raw video at 30fps, so if you want the higher frame rate you have to use the mjpeg compression mode.

-At the moment raw mode is about 10-15fps while the target for mjpeg mode is a full 30fps/25fps (but we only get around 20ish at the moment, but that is a software problem with our  JPEG encoder core we hope to solve rather than a hardware issue).
+At the moment raw mode is about 10-15fps while the [MJPEG] mode runs at 30fps or 25fps (dependent on capture source frequency).

-The jpeg compression quality is controlled via a setting.
+The [MJPEG] compression quality is controlled via a setting.

 ### Can this board record two cameras, or a camera and a laptop?